The Harmful Power of Negativity

 This may seem drastic, but I have cut off the new media.
 I’ve always wondered why we never seem to have any GOOD NEWS.
 The constant barrage of bad news gets me down.
 Now don’t get me wrong.
-I still want to know what is going on in the world, but I don’t need to be spoon fed hours of it to get the jest of what’s going on.
+I still want to know what is going on in the world, but I don’t need to be spoon-fed hours of it to get the jest of what’s going on.
 Instead of TV news on any channel, I subscribe to the local newspaper online.
 I get the headlines of local and national news in my email and I can choose from the headline to read more or to pass it by.
-The headlines have the jest of the story anyway and from that I’m informed enough for my peace of mind.
+The headlines have the jest of the story anyway and from that, I’m informed enough for my peace of mind.

 Comedy Vs. Tragedy

 The last change I have made is to be sure to read and watch healthy upbeat books and shows.
-I’m done with superheroes who need a hero to cheer them up, or gothic tale that are so dark and scary that I can’t sleep at night.
+I’m done with superheroes who need a hero to cheer them up or gothic tale that is so dark and scary that I can’t sleep at night.
 I remember a line from an old Bette Davis movie All This And Heaven Too.
 Charles Boyer said he went to see a comedy at the theater because “it may be a sign of old age, but there is enough sadness in the world.
 I don’t believe we should pay for our tears.”
 Well said.
-I have no need of horror or tragedy stories when I have enough to scare and depress me in real life.
+I have no need for horror or tragedy stories when I have enough to scare and depress me in real life.
 I have taken to reading mostly YA books.
 Young adult stories, especially those written for Middle School ages, have no sex, no violence, no drugs.
-They do however, have lots of action, drama, emotion, empathy, and excitement.
+They do, however, have lots of action, drama, emotion, empathy, and excitement.
 I find them superior to almost any adult books.

 Any More Ideas?